Generic name: cefotaxime [ SEF-oh-TAX-eem ]

-Cefotaxime is a cephalosporin (SEF a low spor in) antibiotic.
-It works by fighting bacteria in your body.
+Claforan is a cephalosporin (SEF a low spor in) antibiotic.

-Cefotaxime is used to treat many kinds of bacterial infections, including severe or life-threatening forms.
-Cefotaxime is also used to prevent infections in people having surgery.
+Claforan is used to treat many kinds of bacterial infections, including severe or life-threatening forms.
+This medicine is also used to prevent infection in people having certain types of surgery.

-You should not use this medicine if you are allergic to cefotaxime, or to other cephalosporin antibiotics, such as:
+You should not use Claforan if you are allergic to Claforan or another cephalosporin antibiotic (cefdinir, cefalexin, Keflex, Omnicef, and others).

 an allergy to penicillin;